A Region-based Randers Geodesic Approach for Image Segmentation: Implementation Consideration

 Notice that in our previous work~\citep{chen2016finsler}, we only considered an isotropic tensor field $\cM(\fx)=\lambda_1(\fx)\Id$.
-This earlier metric construction thus only took into consideration the image edge appearance features $g$, and not the edge anisotropy information which is encoded in $\kg$.
+This earlier metric construction thus only took into consideration of the image edge saliency features $g$, and not the edge anisotropy information which is encoded in $\kg$.

+\begin{remark}[Regularity of the tensor field $\cM$] \labelx{rem:reg_M} The image gradient vector $\kg(\fx)$ is obtained as the eigenvector associated to the largest eigenvalue of a symmetric matrix $\cQ(\fx)$ often referred to as the structure tensor, see Eq.~\eqref{eqdef:cQ} in Appendix~\ref{Appendix_EdgeFeatures}, which has $C^\infty(\Omega)$ regularity since it is defined in terms of convolutions of the image.
+Denoting by

+the set of points where the eigen-decomposition of $\cQ$ is not uniquely defined, we obtain that $\kg \in C^\infty(\Omega\sm X)$ (up to changes in direction of $\kg$, which have no effect on symmetric expressions such as $\kg \kg^\top$ appearing in the expression of $\cM$).
+By a dimensionality argument, $X$ generically consists of finitely many isolated points, which in addition are far from the edge features of the processed image, along which $\cQ$ is by construction strongly anisotropic hence has distinct eigenvalues.
+On the other hand $g$ has $C^\infty$ regularity except at points where the smoothed image gradient vanishes, see \eqref{eq_imageGradsColor} and \eqref{eq_imageGradsGray}, which are a subset of $X$.
+It follows that $\cM \in C^\infty(\Omega\sm X)$.

+Thus $\cM$ fulfills the $C^1$ regularity assumption of \cref{th:summary} provided that $\rT \subset \Omega \sm X$, which is the case if the tubular search region remains close to the edge features of interest, thus covering all practical purposes.
+If this condition fails, then one may regularize $\cM$ by convolution as in Appendix~\ref{Appendix_EdgeFeatures}. \end{remark}

-Now let us show how to estimate the vector field $\rV_{\gS}$, from the vector field $\omega_{\gS}$ obtained in \cref{subsec:curl_implem} by solving a curl PDE.
+Now let us show how to estimate the vector field $\rV_{\gS}$, from the new Randers vector field $\omega_{\gS}$ obtained in~\cref{subsec:curl_implem} by solving a curl PDE.
 The vector field $\rV_{\gS}$ needs to obey the compatibility condition~\eqref{eq_compatibilityVariant}, but in view of Eq.~\eqref{eq_EigenLimitation} it suffices that $\|\rV_{\gS}\|_\infty<1$.
 For that purpose, we define